dolthub/docs/packages/doltgres/content/reference/sql/server/replication.md

 1. The server will be put into read-only mode.

-2. Every running SQL connection, except for the `CALL dolt_assume_cluster_role` call itself, will be canceled and the connection for the queries will be terminated.
+2. Every running SQL connection, except for the `SELECT dolt_assume_cluster_role` select itself, will be canceled and the connection for the queries will be terminated.

-3. The call will block until replication of every database to each `standby_replica` is completed.
+3. The select will block until replication of every database to each `standby_replica` is completed.

 4. If the final replications complete successfully, the new role and new